CER-REC/conditions/documentation/Data/state.md

 # State

 Template of data for component states:
-Asertisks in the doc denote states that can be found one level up the architecture.
+Triple back ticks in the doc denote states that can be found one level up the architecture.
-  For example, *location in the Wheel can be found in View 2

 <pre>
 {